DORORO-404/SimpleCalc/README.md

-# Python Calculator - Simple Command-Line Calculator
+# SimpleCalc - Command-Line Calculator

 ![Project Status](https://img.shields.io/badge/status-active-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Python Version](https://img.shields.io/badge/python-3.x+-blue)

-Welcome to **Python Calculator**, a simple and easy-to-use command-line calculator built with Python.
+Welcome to **SimpleCalc**, a simple and easy-to-use command-line calculator built with Python.

 ## 🚀 About The Project

-This is a basic calculator built using Python, designed for performing simple arithmetic operations directly from the terminal.
+**SimpleCalc** is a basic calculator built using Python, designed for performing simple arithmetic operations directly from the terminal.
 The calculator supports the following operations:

 - Addition (+)
 - Subtraction (-)